sabq4org/sabq.news/replit.md

 # Sabq Smart News Platform

 ## Overview
-Sabq Smart is an AI-powered **bilingual news platform (Arabic and English)** built with React, Express, and PostgreSQL.
-The platform delivers an advanced news experience for both Arabic and English audiences by providing AI-driven article summarization, personalized recommendations, and comprehensive content management.
-The platform features RTL/LTR support, dynamic content delivery, user profiling, and advanced theme management, aiming to enrich news consumption through AI and content enrichment.
+Sabq Smart is an AI-powered, bilingual (Arabic and English) news platform designed to deliver an advanced news experience through AI-driven article summarization, personalized recommendations, and comprehensive content management.
+Built with React, Express, and PostgreSQL, the platform supports RTL/LTR layouts, dynamic content delivery, user profiling, and advanced theme management.
+It aims to enrich news consumption with AI and content enrichment, featuring an MVP with a complete English dashboard and independent content management for both languages.
+Key capabilities include a smart links system, an AI-powered SEO optimization platform, and one-click AI content generation.

-**Latest Update (November 2025):**
-- **Bilingual Platform MVP - English Dashboard Complete**: Full English content management system with complete separation from Arabic dashboard:
-  - **Separate Navigation System**: Independent `en.nav.config.ts` with all routes prefixed `/en/dashboard/*`
-  - **Separate API Endpoints**: 19 English-specific endpoints for articles, categories, and comments management
-  - **Separate Storage Layer**: `getEnglishAdminDashboardStats()` and dedicated English table queries
-  - **Complete Dashboard Pages**: Overview, Articles, Categories, Comments, Users (shared)
-  - **LTR Layout**: All English pages use `dir="ltr"` with English labels
-  - **Independent Content**: English articles, categories, and comments stored in separate `en_*` tables
-- Smart Links system fully operational with complete CRUD operations for entities and terms, Object Storage integration for entity images, and AI-powered auto-description generation
-- **SEO AI System**: Complete SEO optimization platform with AI-powered analysis, Open Graph & Twitter Cards integration, dynamic XML sitemap, robots.txt, and structured Schema.org data
-- **Smart Content Generation**: One-click AI-powered content generation using GPT-5 that automatically produces all editorial elements from raw article content
-- Credibility analysis feature removed from article details

 ## User Preferences
 Preferred communication style: Simple, everyday language.